mattwalmsley/financial-modelling/quant-library/documentation/7_forwards_futures_swaps.md

 ##### Applying Arbitrage Principles Example

-- Taking the current spot LIBOR rates (discretely compounded) for a 2 year tenor as 4% and a 4 year tenor as 7%, the forward interest rate on a loan starting in 2 years and maturing in 4 years can be calculated by first using the bond prices as follows:
+- Taking the current spot LIBOR rates (simple interest) for a 2 year tenor as 4% and a 4 year tenor as 7%, the forward interest rate on a loan starting in 2 years and maturing in 4 years can be calculated by first using the bond prices as follows:

 ```math